 Oral Health Status

-Parents of children at least one year old were also asked to describe the status of their children’s teeth as excellent, very good, good, fair, or poor.
-The percentage of children with excellent or very good oral health did not vary substantially across locations.
+Parents of children aged 1 year and older who had at least one tooth were asked to describe the status of their children’s teeth as excellent, very good, good, fair, or poor.
+The percentage of children with excellent or very good oral health did not vary significantly across locations, ranging from 69.8 percent among children in small rural towns to 71.8 percent of those in urban areas.